 During the swearing-in of Canada’s new Prime Minister Justin Trudeau, he was asked by a reporter why he thought it was so important to build a cabinet that had an equal number of women and men.
 The prime minister replied: “Because it’s 2015.”
 Boom.

-Germany's Angela Merkel is the first woman to earn the title since 1986.
-A win, or a reminder how long Time Magazine has failed to recognise women?
+Germany’s Angela Merkel is the first woman to earn the title since 1986.
+A win, or a reminder of how long Time Magazine has failed to recognise women?
 Either way, we’re pleased to see her on the cover of Time for her leadership on groundbreaking economic and migration policies.
-One of Merkel’s most celebrate achievements was her open-door refugee policy in response to the Syrian refugee crisis.
+One of Merkel’s most celebrated achievements was her open-door refugee policy in response to the Syrian refugee crisis.

 For those playing at home, it’s not the winky former PM pictured.
 Our former Minister for Women didn’t do a whole lot, but that didn’t stop him from claiming the position for a whole 18 months.
 This year, Australia scored a new Minister for Women, who, also happens to be a woman – makes more sense, huh?
 Our new Minister for Women, Michaelia Cash, demonstrated her passion for gender equality when she supported Plan International’s campaign against child marriage last year.